itchyny/rexdep/README.md

 int main...
 ```
 The file `test1.c` depends on `test2.c` and `test3.c`.
-This relation can be easily extracted by matching a simple regular expression.
+This relation can be easily extracted using a simple regular expression.
 ```
  $ grep '^#include ".*"' test1.c | sed 's/^#include *"\(.*\)"/\1/'
 test2.c
 test3.c
 ```
-This simple way can be used for many languages.
+This way can be applied for many languages.
-For example, `import` keyword is used in Python and Haskell, `require` is used in Ruby.
+For example, `import` keyword is used in Python and Haskell and `require` in Ruby.

-The rexdep command enables to specify the `pattern` to extract the module dependency.
+The rexdep command enables us to specify the `pattern`, the regular expression to extract the module dependency from source codes.
-For the above example, you can also use rexdep to extract the dependency.
+For the above example, we can use rexdep to extract the dependency between the C source codes.
 ```
  $ rexdep --pattern '^\s*#include\s*"(\S+)"' test1.c
 "test1.c" -> "test2.c";
 "test1.c" -> "test3.c";
 ```
+The captured string is regarded as the filenames included by the source code.
-You can of course specify multiple files, and you can even specify directories and rexdep recursively investigate the source files under the subdirectories.
+We can of course specify multiple files.
+We can also specify directories and rexdep recursively investigate the source files under the subdirectories.
-You may use `^\s*#include\s*[<"](\S+)[>"]` for C language or `^\s*import +(?:qualified +)?(\S+)` for Haskell language.
-Allowing the user to specify by regular expression, it can be used for various languages.
+Allowing the user to specify by regular expression, it can be used for various languages; `^\s*#include\s*[<"](\S+)[>"]` for C language or `^\s*import +(?:qualified +)?(\S+)` for Haskell language.

 There are some tools targeting on specific languages.
-They investigate the source code at the level of abstract syntax tree and therefore are much powerful.
+They investigate source codes at the level of abstract syntax tree and therefore much powerful.
 The rexdep command, on the other hand, simply checks the source code by a regular expression given by the user.
 It may not as powerful as AST-level tools, but the idea of rexdep is very simple and can be used for many languages.